There are now 3 possible online modes for units:

 - Students are able to (1) explain the issues surrounding globalisation with respect to international trade; (2) explain the issues surrounding globalisation with respect to the international flow of capital and labour (migration); (3) critically evaluate the causes and consequences of major global economic crises over the past century; and (4) critically assess the political and institutional issues surrounding globalisation, from both a domestic and international standpoint.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) major project; and (3) exam.
+- Indicative assessments in this unit are as follows: (1) tests; (2) major project; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)